elastos/Elastos.Trinity.Plugins.Dialog/README.md

 ### Supported Platforms

 - Android
-- Browser
 - iOS
-- Windows

 ### Android Quirks

 - Android supports a maximum of three buttons, and ignores any more than that.

-### Windows Quirks

-- On Windows8/8.1 it is not possible to add more than three buttons to MessageDialog instance.

-- On Windows Phone 8.1 it's not possible to show dialog with more than two buttons.

 ## navigator.notification.prompt